About the Project

 • A protected, uni-directional (one way) bikeway southbound on Agricola Street

-Note: "Suggested bikeways to be designed for all ages and abilities" are streets that have been identified in the Integrated Mobility Plan (IMP) and Active Transportation Priorities Plan (ATPP) but have yet to be constructed as bikeways for all ages and abilities.
+Note: "Suggested bikeways to be designed for all ages and abilities" are streets that have been identified in the Integrated Mobility Plan (IMP) and Active Transportation Priorities Plan (ATPP) but have yet to be constructed and designated as bikeways for all ages and abilities.

 Concept Option 2 includes: